Thought insertion: Comparator-model (forward model)

 The comparator-model, also known as the forward model, is an elaboration of theory of misattributed inner speech.
 This theory relies on a model involved in inner speech known as the forward model.
 Specifically, the comparator-model of thought insertion describes processing of movement-related sensory feedback involving a parietal-cerebellar network as subject to feedforward inhibition during voluntary movements and this is thought to contribute to the subject feeling as though thoughts are inserted into his or her mind.
 It has been proposed that the loss of sense of agency results from a disruption of feedforward inhibition of somatosensory processing for self-generated movements.
 Frith (2012) argues that delusions and hallucination are associated with a failure in the predictive component of the model.

 Critics of this model argue that it makes the unsupported claim that a model for movement can be transferred to account for thoughts.
 These critics argue that this jump cannot be made because it is not known that movements and thoughts are processed in the same way.
 Support for the comparator-model has also been spotty.
 An experiment by Walsh and colleges (2015) did not support the theory behind the forward model of thought insertion.
 They found that thought insertion was not associated with overactivation of somatosensory or other self-monitoring networks that occurs in movement.
 They argue that this provides evidence that a model for motor agency cannot explain thought agency.

 Executive control model

 The executive control model argues that thought insertion may be mediated by altered activity in motor planning regions, specifically the supplementary motor area.
 In one experiment, reduced connectivity between the supplementary motor area and motor implementation regions during suggested involuntary compared to voluntary movements was observed.

 Treatment

 Most of the treatments for thought insertion are not specific to the symptom, but rather the symptom is treated through treatment of the psychopathology that causes it.
 However, one case report considers a way to manage thought insertion through performing thoughts as motor actions of speech.
-In other words, the patient would speak his thoughts out loud in order to re-give themself the feeling of agency as he could hear himself speaking and then contributing the thought to himself.
+In other words, the patient would speak his thoughts out loud in order to re-give themself the feeling of agency as he could hear himself speaking and then attributing the thought to himself.